-Vasant refers to the 'King of all seasons', spring (late January-February) and Panchami refers to the fifth day (Panch meaning ‘five’) of the fortnight in accordance with Hindu calendar.
-On the fifth day of spring, people celebrate Vasant Panchami or Basant Panchami which is also known as Saraswati Panchami and celebrated by Hindus with great fervour
+Vasant refers to the 'King of all seasons', spring (late January-February), and Panchami refers to the fifth day (Panch meaning ‘five’) of the fortnight per Hindu calendar.
+On the fifth day of spring, people celebrate Vasant Panchami or Basant Panchami which is also known as Saraswati Panchami and celebrated by Hindus with great fervor.

 Let us understand what Vasant Panchami is.
-It is a celebration to welcome the advent of the colourful season of spring and is also a Vedic festival that honours the divinity of Goddess Saraswati who personifies vidya (learning and knowledge) and dispels tamas (ignorance).
+It is a celebration to welcome the advent of the colorful season of spring and is also a Vedic festival that honors the divinity of Goddess Saraswati who personifies vidya (learning and knowledge) and dispels tamas (ignorance).

 The answer to this often asked question is that on Vasant Panchami or Basant Panchami Goddess Saraswati is worshipped, therefore this day is also known as Saraswati Panchami or Saraswati puja.
 This day we pray to Goddess Saraswati to bestow Her blessings on us.
-It is considered an important and an auspicious day to start anything new, like, people choose to keep their Griha Pravesh (house warming ceremony) on this day.
+It is considered an important and auspicious day to start anything new like people choose to keep their Griha Pravesh (house warming ceremony) on this day.

 ‘Saraswati’ is made of Sāra referring to ‘essence’ and Sva referring to ‘self’.
 It means the essence of one’s self and self-realization.